Mountaintop view in Grenada

 17) Take a Yoga Class

 I had the pleasure of stopping by Malaika’s family-owned yoga studio, Spice Harmony Yoga, for a quick wall yoga stretch.
 This was my first time trying wall yoga, and it was mind-blowing!
-The wall allows you to deepen your stretch by opening up and creating space in the body through various poses.
+The wall allows you to deepen your stretch by opening up the body and creating space through various poses.

 Later, I attended several classes at Sankalpa Yoga, an open-air ocean-view studio at True Blue Bay Resort.
 Practicing yoga while feeling the ocean breeze and hearing the waves made each session special.